China's trade rebounds in May as anti-virus curbs ease – KION546

 China’s trade rebounds in May as anti-virus curbs ease

 BEIJING (AP) — China’s trade growth rebounded in May after anti-virus restrictions that shut down Shanghai and other industrial centers began to ease.
 The customs agency said exports surged 17% over a year earlier to $308.3 billion, up from April’s 3.7% growth.
 Imports rose 4% to $229.5 billion, accelerating from the previous month’s 0.7%.
-China’s trade has been hindered by weak global demand for its exports and curbs imposed to fight coronavirus outbreaks in Shanghai, site of the world’s busiest port, and other cities.
-Consumer demand for imports is weak after millions of families were confined to their homes, sometimes for many weeks.
+China’s trade has been dampened by weak global demand for its exports and curbs imposed to fight coronavirus outbreaks in Shanghai, site of the world’s busiest port, and other cities.
+Consumer demand for imports is weak after millions of families were confined to their homes.